Many of us associate the 14th of February with the celebration of love in all possible forms, but for Emily, that date has taken on a new meaning.

 ‘All of a sudden, he was the person I fell in love with, and I felt a lot of guilt for the way I had left him,’ she tells me.

 Despite giving him one last chance, this time Emily was determined to do things her way.
-She had decided to move to Newcastle to live with a friend of hers, enroll in a master’s degree course, and start afresh there.
+She had decided to move to Newcastle to live with a friend of hers, enrol in a master’s degree course, and start afresh there.

 Jack, however, followed her and tried to convince her to move back in together.
 The two even attended couple counselling for a few months, in a desperate attempt at healing their unhealthy relationship, but it didn’t take long for him to go back to his old ways.

 ‘My heart was not in it,’ Emily admits, feeling drained by the emotional rollercoaster that their turbulent relationship had caused her.
-‘All I wanted was freedom,’ she says, pointing out that at that time she was still unable to completely cut contact with him, eaten up with guilt and shame.
+‘All I wanted was freedom,’ she says, pointing out that, at that time, she was still unable to completely cut contact with him, eaten up with guilt and shame.

 One day, when Jack got furious at her repeated rejections as he tried to grope her and kiss her in public, she realised that he had lost his grip on her.
 That was it.
 ‘I wrote him an email and told him why I would cut contact.
 I blocked his number.
 I blocked him everywhere,’ Emily says.

 In September 2016, she handed in her dissertation and went back home to her parents.
 ‘As soon as I walked in, my mum told me that she had stage four cancer,’ Emily tells me.
 She was devastated, but felt blessed that she could at least enjoy their last moments together, without fearing that her estranged husband’s presence would spoil the atmosphere.

 Emily moved to Harrogate the following year to start her Ph.D. and carried on with her life, having cut all ties with Jack, to whom she was still legally married.
 She had heard that he had got engaged six months after he had left Newcastle and had a whirlwind romance abroad.